mougino/basica/README.md

 # basica
-An Android editor, interpreter and compiler for the Basic language
+An Android editor, UI composer, interpreter and compiler for the Basic language